-Democratic congressman and civil rights icon John Lewis said on Saturday that he believes Donald Trump is an illegitimate president, regardless of what Robert Mueller‘s final report concludes.
+Democratic congressman and civil rights icon John Lewis said on Saturday that he believes Donald Trump is an illegitimate president, regardless of what ‘s final report concludes.

 In an interview with MSNBC‘s Joy Reid, Lewis said, “I don’t think he’s legitimate.
 I said it at the end of the election, and I still believe that today.”